-Note that the units in Figure 25 are given in units of (amps out/ volts in).
+Note that the units in Figure 25 are given in units of (amps out/volts in).
 Noise on the analog power supply has the effect of modulating the internal switches, and therefore the output current.
-The voltage noise on AVDD thus is added in a nonlinear manner to the desired I{OUT} .
+The voltage noise on AVDD is thus added in a nonlinear manner to the desired $I{\rm OUT}$.
 Due to the relative different size of these switches, PSRR is very code-dependent.
 This can produce a mixing effect that can modulate low frequency power supply noise to higher frequencies.
 Worst-case PSRR for either one of the differential DAC outputs occurs when the full-scale current is directed toward that output.
 As a result, the PSRR measurement in Figure 25 represents a worst-case condition in which the digital inputs remain static and the full-scale output current of 20 mA is directed to the DAC output being measured.

 An example serves to illustrate the effect of supply noise on the analog supply.
-Suppose a switching regulator with a switching frequency of 250 kHz produces 10 mV rms of noise and, for simplicity sake (i.e., ignore harmonics), all of this noise is concentrated at 250 kHz.
-To calculate how much of this undesired noise will appear as current noise superimposed on the DAC's full-scale current, I{OUTFS} , one must determine the PSRR in dB using Figure 25 at 250 kHz.
-To calculate the PSRR for a given R{LOAD} , such that the units of PSRR are converted from A/V to V/V, adjust the curve in Figure 25 by the scaling factor 20 × Log (R{LOAD}).
-For instance, if R{LOAD} is 50 Ω , the PSRR is reduced by 34 dB, i.e., PSRR of the DAC at 250 kHz, which is 85 dB in Figure 25, becomes 51 dB V{OUT}/V{IN} .
+Suppose a switching regulator with a switching frequency of 250 kHz produces 10 mV rms of noise and, for the sake of simplicity (i.e., ignore harmonics), all of this noise is concentrated at 250 kHz.
+To calculate how much of this undesired noise will appear as current noise superimposed on the DAC's full-scale current, $I{\rm OUTFS}$, one must determine the PSRR in dB using Figure 25 at 250 kHz.
+To calculate the PSRR for a given $R{\rm LOAD}$, such that the units of PSRR are converted from A/V to V/V, adjust the curve in Figure 25 by the scaling factor $20 \times \log{(R{\rm LOAD})}$.
+For instance, if $R{\rm LOAD}$ is 50 Ω , the PSRR is reduced by 34 dB, i.e., PSRR of the DAC at 250 kHz, which is 85 dB in Figure 25, becomes 51 dB $V{\rm OUT}/V{\rm IN}$.

 Proper grounding and decoupling should be a primary objective in any high speed, high resolution system.
-The AD9755 features separate analog and digital supply and ground pins to optimize the management of analog and digital ground currents in a system.
+The AD9751 features separate analog and digital supply and ground pins to optimize the management of analog and digital ground currents in a system.
 In general, AVDD, the analog supply, should be decoupled to ACOM, the analog common, as close to the chip as physically possible.
 Similarly, DVDD, the digital supply, should be decoupled to DCOM as close to the chip as physically possible.